walkframe/covertable/README.rst

   - `greedy` method got an option `tolerance` to balance speed and results.

   - sequenctial sorter was dropped.

-    - It does not work well in TypeScript.

-      - The number of combinations would be huge.
+    - The number of combinations would be huge in TypeScript.

 :1.1.x: